How to deal with depression

 When you feel depressed you may have a tendency to hide away.
 However, the best approach is to try to work on it.

 Take time to recognise and think about your feelings, and talk to a relative or friend who can listen.
 Try to understand what's going on.
 Depression is often linked to regrets about the past and there might be a lesson in there on what you need to change in your life, or to simply accept if you can't change it.

 At the same time, also be aware of making big changes when you feel depressed because your thinking might colour things in life more negatively than they really are.
 When you get caught up in negative thoughts about the future or other things, try to replace them with more realistic thoughts.
 Remember, depression comes but it will also go.

-How looking after your physical health can help you cope with depression
+Look after your physical health to help you cope with depression

 Depression makes you want to hide away, but actually giving into the situation isn't helping.
 There is a lot of evidence that exercise helps in fighting depression.
 Get fresh air and do some exercise every day if possible.

 If your appetite has gone, try to eat healthily.
 If you overeat when you're sad or comfort eat, try not to overdo it.
 Alcohol and drugs are often used to cope with negative emotions, including feeling depressed.
 However, they are counter-productive and should really be avoided.

 If you're struggling to cope with depression, seek help

 If, despite your best efforts, you feel that things are getting worse rather than better, seek help.
 It is, of course, particularly important to seek help if you are at risk of harming yourself.
 Depression is a very common disorder even though it is not as visible as say, a broken leg.